gromoslaw-kroczka/home-server-backup/README.md

 ```

 ### 02. Arrays of Docker Containers
-Set up details of your Docker Volumes you would like to backup.
+Set up details of your Docker Volumes you would like to backup
 ```shell
 #   declare -A volumeDocker00=(
 #       [container]='Container name'